pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-43/lab/README.md

   * Body section should have a title (your name)
   * Include images, links to projects, your why, etc.
 * Counter Page (/counter)
-  * Provide an inital rendering from the server with the count at 0
+  * Provide an initial rendering from the server with the count at 0
   * Increment and Decrement in the browser (live react!)

 ## Assignment 2 - Next.js